nvidad/heart-disease-prediction/README.md

 # Heart Disease Prediction Data Science Project
 Data science project on accurately classifying heart disease in patients based on three datasets.

+### Python code and more detailed analysis of the dataset can be found in the [heartdisease-prediction.ipynb](/heartdisease-prediction.ipynb) Jupyter Notebook.

 ## Heart disease datasets used
 - UCI Cleveland
 - Statlog